-You can adjust the volume distribution in the same manner as "Treble / Bass".
+You can adjust the balance/fader in the same way as "Treble / Bass".

-- "Balance": left/right volume distribution - ▶ "Fader": front/rear volume distribution
+- "Balance": balance right/left - ▶ "Fader": fader front/rear

 Speed-dependent volume control

 The speed-dependent volume control automatically increases the volume with increasing driving speed.
 You can set various stages for the increase in volume.